 We’ve talked about external microphones, but a pair of headphones will be needed when editing your videos to help you hear the audio and make adjustments where needed.
 As far as editing software, that will greatly depend on you.
 Do you have a laptop or computer to edit or are you going to use a phone editing app?
 There are perhaps too many editing software packages available from free to very expensive.
 Do your research and select the one best fitted to your situation.

-And lastly, accessories such as a tripod, carry bags for your equipment might come in handy, so think about these as well.
+And lastly, accessories such as a tripod, and carry bags for your equipment might come in handy, so think about these as well.

-You could just grab any video camera or camera phone and start shooting videos, but if you take the time to select a quality camera you will get stared on the right track.
+You could just grab any video camera or camera phone and start shooting videos, but if you take the time to select a quality camera you will get started on the right track.
 Look into different selections of cameras, their options as well as how you will perform the video editing.